-Many Americans skip, or eat a light, high stimulation, low nutritional value, like coffee, and a pastry, (caffeine, sugar, refined (partial grain) flour, dairy) hurried breakfast, as late as mid morning, a light lunch as late as mid afternoon, and a large dinner mid evening.
+Many Americans skip, or eat a light, high stimulation, low nutritional value, like coffee, and a pastry, (caffeine, sugar, refined – partial grain, quick digesting – flour, dairy) hurried breakfast, as late as mid morning, a light lunch as late as mid afternoon, and a large dinner mid evening.
 All of which is outside optimal digestion, and, absorption cycles.
 Many, too, eat unhealthy amounts of saturated fats, sugars, and refined flours.
 And drink excessive amounts of caffeinated, and alcoholic beverages, often highly sweetened, which add unnecessary calories, and cravings for more.
 Many Americans, too, eat beyond what they need for comfort, and recreation.

 Much can be found on the Internet now about healthy eating, and healing foods, and, from the medical community, on the perils of not doing so.
 For example, an article published in Reuters Health News, April 4, 2019, linked one in five deaths worldwide to people eating poor diets high in sugar, salt, and processed meat that contributed to heart disease, cancer, and diabetes, a global study found.

 Plant-based diets are associated with a lower risk of incident cardiovascular disease, cardiovascular disease mortality, and all-cause mortality in a general population of middle-aged adults, Journal of the American Heart Association, August 09, 2019

 The Transformation of the Medical System